 If you have set up both payment providers in your marketplace, a provider can choose to set up PayPal, Stripe, or both.
-If you only have one payment provider setup in the admin section, you providers would only be able to connect through that payment provider.
+If you only have one payment provider set up in the admin section, your providers would only be able to connect through that payment provider.

 You can read about PayPal setup for providers here and Stripe setup for providers here.

 With PayPal, providers can receive payments through PayPal accounts and credit cards most of the time.
 Buyers may have to create a PayPal account.
 Payment happens on PayPal's website.